r1muru2006/NT219.Q11.ANTN-LAB/Lab4/README.md

 3. From my point of view, it exists two messages which after hashing turn out to be the same.

     Collisions exist in MD5 and SHA-1 because their fixed, shorter output sizes make it mathematically possible for two different inputs to produce the same hash value, a vulnerability that can be exploited through specific attacks.

+### 3. Generating Two Different Files with the Same MD5 Hash
+#### Description
+In this task, we will generate two different files with the same MD5 hash values.
+The beginning parts of these two files need to be the same, i.e., they share the same prefix.
+We can achieve this using the `md5collgen` program, which allows us to provide a prefix file with any arbitrary content.
+The way how the program works is illustrated in Figure 2.
+The following command generates two output files, `out1.bin` and `out2.bin`, for a given a prefix the `prefix.txt`:

+    $ md5collgen -p prefix.txt -o out1.bin out2.bin